pierrepeterlongo/MethMap/README.md

 [![Build Status](https://travis-ci.org/pierrepeterlongo/MethMap.svg?branch=master)](https://travis-ci.org/pierrepeterlongo/MethMap)
 # What is MethMap?

 MethMap is designed for mapping short sequences (ie reads) to a reference bank.
-If required, when mapping converted sequences, 'T's from queries match 'C's from the bank.
+If required, when mapping bisulfite-converted sequences, 'T's from queries match 'C's from the bank.
 Otherwise, this script is a classical seed-and-extend heuristic.

 # Getting the latest source code
 **Requirements**